 These fudgy banana brownies are honestly so easy to make.
 All you need to do is combine all the ingredients in one bowl, pour them into a baking tin and bake!
 It doesn’t get any easier than that.

 I’ve made a recipe, however, just to prove to you how easy it truly is.Jump to Video

 Step 1: Add your bananas to a mixing bowl and mash them up.
 The riper they are the easier they will be to mash up.
 Once mashed, add in the rest of your wet ingredients and whisk until combined.

 Step 2: Add in your oat flour and cocoa powder and mix it up.

-Step 3: Add in your chocolate.
+Step 3: Add in your chocolate and walnuts.

 Step 4: Pour the brownie batter into a baking tin lined with parchment paper.
 I use two sheets going across each other and make sure they are hanging over the edges of the tin – this makes it really easy to remove the brownies from the tin.
 My baking tin is 20cm x 20cm, but if yours is bigger that’s okay too, it just means you won’t have to bake them for as long and you will just have thinner brownies.

 Step 5: Add some more chocolate and walnuts on top.

 Step 6: Bake.